 - Centre Based Learning – session based activities delivered at Ashton on Mersey School or Masters Level study at Manchester Metropolitan University.

 - School Based Learning – learning activity completed at your placement schools

 - Guided Learning – learning completed on an individual basis

-- Elective Learning – This allows you (with the help of course leaders) to select an area of focus tailoring the programme to your own needs or interests.
+- Enrichment Learning – This allows you (with the help of course leaders) to select an area of focus tailoring the programme to your own needs or interests.